 This time though, you’ll need to prove your business has been impacted due to reduced demand because of coronavirus.
 Rather than due to self-isolating or shielding.

 You’ll also have to prove that you want to continue trading in the next tax year.

 How much can I apply for?

 You can apply for a grant of up to 80% of your average monthly profits over the last three years.
-The maximum you can get is £2,500 a month.
+This is capped at £7,500, working out at £2,500 a month.

 How long can I get the grants for?

 The new grant will be available from 30 November 2020 until 30 January 2021.